MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 Your build is run on [Microsoft-hosted agents](../agents/hosted.md).
 You can build your .NET Core projects by using the .NET Core SDK and runtime on Windows, Linux, macOS and Docker.

 Alternatively, you can use a [self-hosted agent](../agents/agents.md) to save time if you have a large repository or you run incremental builds.
-A self-hosted agent can also help you in using the preview or private SDKs not officially supported by Azure DevOps Services.
+With a self-hosted agent, you can use preview or private SDKs not officially supported by Azure DevOps Services.

 ### Create the pipeline